Occupational Health & Safety

 In the workplace, health and safety is a shared responsibility.

 Safety hazards are anything that could cause physical or psychological injury.
-Safety hazards occur most often when adequate workplace standards are not met.
+Safety hazards occur when adequate workplace standards are not met.

 Every workplace should have a system in place to identify, assess and control workplace hazards.